18F/ux-guide/_pages/research/plan.md

 Research affords your team powerful opportunities to interact with people and to explore what’s possible.
 While 18F’s UX team agrees on our own [ethical principles for design research]({{site.baseurl}}/research/ethics), these are just our own.
 Discuss and clarify ethical principles with your team and your partners.
 Note any ethical dilemmas or concerns.

 Next, engage your team in a conversation about bias.
 Bias is always present in research, but you can help mitigate it by discussing the [types of bias]({{site.baseurl}}/research/bias) we actively work to mitigate.
 Power dynamics are always at play when people interact with government.
-As a researcher in the federal government, be aware that [people’s willingness to share may change depending on their level of trust](https://18f.gsa.gov/2016/03/10/what-people-think-about-before-sharing-personal-information/) in government.
+As a researcher in the federal government, be aware that [people’s willingness to share may change depending on their level of trust as we discuss further on our blog](https://18f.gsa.gov/2016/03/10/what-people-think-about-before-sharing-personal-information/) in government.

 ## Outputs and outcomes